The coffee world is littered with terms, jargon, and descriptors that can be a bit confusing if you're not a coffee guru.

 Another great option is using your Nespresso or Keurig machine to brew some espresso coffee.

-The great thing about these coffee machines is that you can make great-tasting coffee in just a few seconds without going through much trouble.
+The great thing about these coffee machines is that you can make great-tasting coffee in just a few seconds without much effort.

 I recommend sticking with your favorite espresso pod, preferably with a robust flavor, so your caramel macchiato and caramel latte are well-balanced.

-Which has more calories, a caramel macchiato or caramel latte?
+Which has more calories, a caramel macchiato or a caramel latte?

-My homemade recipe for a caramel macchiato contains 108 calories, while the caramel latte has 199 calories per serving.
+If you're comparing my homemade recipes specifically, my caramel macchiato comes out to 108 calories, while my caramel latte is 199 calories per serving.

 Which is better?
 A caramel macchiato or caramel latte?